Training as a competitive differentiator

 - Reduction in time to safety compliance for new hires

-For one of our transportation customers, the process for training new drivers was rooted in the classroom.
+For one of our transportation clients, the process for training new drivers was rooted in the classroom.
 Using an LMS and classroom instruction, new team members were trained almost entirely indoors.
 The company’s leadership knew that if drivers would at least remember their main safety rules, the drivers would operate more safely.
 Unfortunately, the training efforts didn’t work as expected and driver accidents continued to be an issue.

 After adopting Acadia, classroom learning was limited and the LMS was eliminated.
 Now most training is done in the field.
 New drivers follow One Best Way procedures when performing all tasks in the shipping yard and onsite managers follow along to ensure all policies are followed accurately.